 Static stretching should preferably be done when warm as the muscles will relax into the stretch more so a great time to do this is in the evening.

-So ditch the static stretching before a workout, perform some dynamic movements, do some light exercise the day after hard workouts and static stretch in the evenings when you are warm and you will increase your flexibility and reduce your risk of injury.
+So ditch the static stretching before a workout, perform some dynamic movements, do some light exercise the day after hard workouts and you will increase your flexibility and reduce your risk of injury.